EMI-Group/evorl/README.md

 ## Logging

-When launching algorithms from the training scipt, the log file and checkpoint files will be stored in `./outputs/train/<timestamp>/<exp-name>/`.
+When launching algorithms from the training scripts, the log file and checkpoint files will be stored in `./outputs/train|train_dist/<timestamp>/<exp-name>/`, or in `./multirun/train|train_dist/<timestamp>/<exp-name>/` when using `-m` option for multiple runs.

-By default, the script will enable two recorders for logging: `LogRecorder` and `WandbRecorder`. `LogRecorder` will save logs in above path, and `WandbRecorder` will upload the data to (WandB)[https://wandb.ai/site/], which provides beautiful visualizations.
-Besides these recorders, we also provide the `JsonRecorder` and users can customize their own recorders.
+By default, the script will enable two recorders for logging: `LogRecorder` and `WandbRecorder`. `LogRecorder` will save logs (`*.log`) in the above path, and `WandbRecorder` will upload the data to (WandB)[https://wandb.ai/site/], which provides beautiful visualizations.

 The screenshot in WandB dashboard:

 ![](./figs/evorl_wandb.png)

+Besides these recorders, we also provide the `JsonRecorder` and allow users to customize their own recorders.

 # Algorithms